hashicorp/consul-template/README.md

 ```

 ### Command Environment
-The current processes environemnt is used when executing commands with the following additional environment variables:
+The current processes environment is used when executing commands with the following additional environment variables:

 - `CONSUL_HTTP_ADDR`
 - `CONSUL_HTTP_TOKEN`